JeongminAhn93/JeongminAhn93/README.md

 ## Hi, I'm Jeongmin 👋

-Junior Software Developer with 2+ years of professional experience in Japan,
+Software Developer with 2+ years of professional experience in Japan,
 currently based in Toronto, Canada and seeking full-time opportunities.

 I have hands-on experience in maintaining and improving production systems,